PSI-20: Extraordinary changes

-If a company is removed from the index outwith the review as a result of some extraordinary corporate action (such as a merger or delisting due to a takeover), the highest-ranked listing not already in the index is selected to fill the vacancy with immediate effect.
+If a company is removed from the index outside an annual review as a result of some extraordinary corporate action (such as a merger or delisting due to a takeover), the highest-ranked listing not already in the index is selected to fill the vacancy with immediate effect.
 This is in contrast to some other Euronext indices such as the AEX, where such slots are not generally filled until the next annual review.

 "Fast Entry" rule

 If a newly listed company on Euronext Lisbon possesses a market cap and is predicted to have a liquidity which exceeds that of some existing PSI-20 constituents, then a "Fast Entry" rule can be invoked to insert it into the index.
 This can occur either shortly after its IPO or on the first trading day of September.
 The existing constituent with the lowest share turnover is removed to free up a space in the index.